charmoniumQ/wf-reg-test/docs/icse_nier.md

   Additionally, one could test mission-critical experiments more frequently than other experiments.
   If one could predict which workflows were more likely to break, one could also prioritize testing on that basis.

-^[3]: SAG: Explain difference with traditional CI.
+[SAG: Explain difference with traditional CI.]

 ![Predicting the rate of software collapse can reduce the resource utilization and increase efficacy of continuous testing.](predictive_maintenance.png){ width=20%, height=25% }